4th of July in New York

 Coney Island

-Don't forget to visit Nathan's Famous Hot Dogs, a beloved staple of Luna Park at Coney Island.
-Nathan's hot dog stand is one of the oldest places to eat at Luna Park.
+Don't forget to visit Nathan's Famous Hot Dogs, one of the oldest and most beloved places to eat at Luna Park.
 It first opened in 1916 and has become a tradition for people looking for a bite to eat during their 4th of July celebrations.
 While it serves up classic hot dogs with all the fixings, it also offers a variety of other tasty items like fries, burgers, and more.

 The iconic restaurant also has roots that extend beyond just its location at Luna Park on Coney Island - in 1972 they began hosting the annual Nathan’s Hot Dog Eating Contest where competitive eaters from around the world come together to battle it out for the coveted championship title.

 Getting In: The fireworks are free to watch.
-Luna Park tickets are available as an option with the New York City Explorer Pass.
+Luna Park tickets are available as an option on all Go City® New York passes.

-Image of People, Person, Helmet, Adult, Male, Man, Bicycle, Vehicle, Cycling, Shoe, Handbag, Road, A great way to see the city -- from big ticket attractions to hidden gems -- is to hop aboard your very own bicycle.
-You'll get a local's perspective on the city and be able to tailor your explorations to suit you interests.
-Check out a New York bike rental, strap on a helmet, consult a map, and start exploring the city like a true New Yorker.
-New York has expanded their bike lanes in many parts of the city, so getting around on two wheels is easy in many areas.
-Many New York attractions are bike accessible, so as hang onto the lock that comes with your rental.
-Then, stashing your bike during a visit to a museum or restaurant will not be not a problem.
-Getting In: New York City bike rentals are available as an option with the New York City Explorer.
+A great way to see the city — from big-ticket attractions to hidden gems — is to hop aboard your very own bicycle.
+You'll get a local perspective of the city and be able to tailor your explorations to suit your interests.
+So, grab a bike rental, strap on a helmet, consult a map, and start exploring the city like a true New Yorker.

 New York SummerStage